 This isn’t much for the beginners but if you feel that your growth has started to really slow down or come to a halt, it may be useful to split up your leg workouts into different days.
 Don’t work out the hamstrings and the quads on the same day (calves are a small part so can be done on either or both days).
 This way, you can properly isolate your quadriceps muscle and focus all your intention on it.
 You will have better results if you are not already fatigued from all kinds of different workouts for different body parts.

 Do More Reps

 Although the rep range required for growth varies by individuals, I have found that when doing an isolation exercise for the quadriceps muscle, it helps to aim for more reps rather than a heavier weight.
+You want bigger quads?
+Do the work!
 You should really feel the burn.
 I’m not saying that you shouldn’t progress with the weights but rather, they shouldn’t be the main goal.
 Once you can properly do 20-25 reps of an isolation exercise, such as the leg extensions, move the weight up.
 Increasing the weight too fast can cause a lot of strain on the knees.

 If your issue with normal back squats is that you are unable to maintain proper form or suffer from instability and tightness issues, this may be an option for you.
 Rather than placing the bar on the back, on your shoulders/traps, place it in front of you just above your chest and hold it with your palms facing up.
 You can go to YouTube and search for front squats to get the form right.
 The front squat makes sure that you are unable to use bad form and ensures that your back maintains a natural curve throughout.
 It is also great for improving your core and stability.